Sensitivity Approximation by the Peano-Baker Series: Introduction

-Forward sensitivity analysis is the more straightforward method of the two.
-It is based on finding an ODE system satisfied by the sensitivities $\partial x_i (t) / \partial p_j$, along with appropriate initial values.
-The solution to this system can then be approximated together with that of the original ODE for $\bfx$ \cite{Cacuci03, CE17}.
-It is well-known that for high-dimensional problems — $n_x\times n_p\gg 1$, where $n_x$ and $n_p$ are the dimension of the state space and parameter space, respectively — computation of the sensitivities with the forward sensitivity analysis becomes slow.
+Between the forward and adjoint methods, forward sensitivity analysis is the more straightforward of the two.
+It is based on finding an ODE system satisfied by the sensitivities $S_i^{~j}(t)$, along with appropriate initial values.
+The solution to this system can then be approximated together with that of the original ODE for $\bfx$ \citep{Cacuci03, CE17}.
+It is well-known that for high-dimensional problems—$n_x\times n_p\gg 1$, where $n_x$ and $n_p$ are the dimension of the state space and parameter space, respectively—computation of the sensitivities using forward sensitivity analysis becomes slow.
 As a consequence, this method can be too computationally costly for certain applications, and more efficient methods are needed.
+Indeed, the manuals of solvers such as \textsc{cvodes} \citep{gardner2022sundials} warn against this approach for large systems~\cite{CVODES_5_7_Chap_adj_sens}, favouring adjoint methods where possible.

 Adjoint sensitivity analysis is designed to ease the computation of sensitivities with respect to $\bfp$ of an objective function